CouncilofLorien/counciloflorien.github.io/docs/cards/H/heart-of-dark-fire.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > _Balrog specific._ Playable if Strangling Coils is in play.
 You may bring this card from your sideboard into your play deck and reshuffle during your organization phase.
 The Balrog receives +5 direct influence this turn while Strangling Coils is in play.
-Cannot be duplicated on a given turn.
-"The fire in it seemed to die, but the darkness grew."_ ***---&NoBreak;LotRII***
+Cannot be duplicated on a given turn. <br>_"The fire in it seemed to die, but the darkness grew."_ ***---&#65279;LotRII***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>